dell/omnia/docs/source/InstallationGuides/BuildingClusters/NFS.rst

 Network File System (NFS) is a networking protocol for distributed file sharing.
 A file system defines the way data in the form of files is stored and retrieved from storage devices, such as hard disk drives, solid-state drives and tape drives.
 NFS is a network file sharing protocol that defines the way files are stored and retrieved from storage devices across networks.

 .. note:: NFS is a mandatory feature for all clusters set up by Omnia.
-Omnia sets up the NFS share internally.
+Omnia sets up the NFS server and mounts the NFS client when ``nfs_server`` value is true.

 **Pre requisites**